10 Tips for Successful Pressure Canning

-Risk of Food Spoilage
+Risk of food spoilage

-Dangerous Bacteria rarely develops in a high acid environment.
+Dangerous Bacteria rarely develop in a high acid environment.
 However, in a low acid environment as with canned tomatoes, vegetables, meats and fish, bacteria can multiply and release toxins.
 Pressure canning heats water above boiling temperatures which kills bacterial spores like botulism.
 It is impossible to heat food above 100C (boiling at sea level) in a boiling water bath canner.

-High altitude Canning:
+High altitude pressure canning

 Replace your boiling water bath canner

-Presto continues to manufacture parts for their canners, including handles, pressure gauges and rubber gaskets, so a used Presto brand canner can be retrofited for renewed use.
-Check out garage sales, Craig’s List and Kijiji for used pressure canners and let people know that you are looking for one.
-Someone may just have an unused one laying around waiting for you.
+Presto continues to manufacture parts for their canners, including handles, pressure gauges, and rubber gaskets, so a used Presto brand canner can be retrofitted for renewed use.
+Be on the lookout at garage sales, Craig’s List and local Facebook Groups for used pressure canners and let people know that you are looking for one.
+Someone may just have an unused one lying around waiting for you.

 Sealing jars in a pressure canner uses only 3.5 litres of water, no matter what size jar you use.
 You seal the canner, bring it to boil, let the pressure rise to 5 lbs. and then turn it off and let the pressure drop of its own accord.
 This takes a mere 15 minutes on high heat and then another 15 to 30 minutes to drop the pressure, saving you both time and money.